Sonia-corporation/sonia-discord/README.md

 That is the main goal after all...

 When a message on the channel is sent, Sonia will responds only if she is mentioned personally.
 This count as a DM response for Sonia, so prepare to have a friendly message dedicated to you.

-Example:
+Special commands will be handled on the first hand.

+__Example:__

-`@Sonia-il-est-midi#0863 yo`
+`@Sonia-il-est-midi yo`

 On global mentions like `@here` and `@everyone`, Sonia will sends a message to tell everybody it is noon (even if it is a lie).

+To use a command, you must ask her personally.

+__Example:__

+`@Sonia-il-est-midi !version`

 ## Contributing